theasp/awesome-config/README.md

 Crappy
 ======

-Crappy reads a configuration file to configure Awesome.
-Compatible with Awesome 3.4.x or 3.5.x.
+Crappy reads a configuration file to configure Awesome  3.4.x or 3.5.x.
 Specifically tested on 3.4.11 and 3.5.5.
+The goal of this is to be able to move between multiple versions of Awesome and maintain the same basic configuration in a relatively easy to edit file.
+JSON was chosen to allow for tools to be written in languages other than Lua to modify the configuration.

 Installation
 ------------